MaidSafeCoin (MAID) Price Hits $0.29 on Exchanges

-MaidSafeCoin (MAID) traded up 10.5% against the dollar during the 24-hour period ending at 18:00 PM Eastern on July 31st.
-MaidSafeCoin has a market capitalization of $130.36 million and approximately $23,072.00 worth of MaidSafeCoin was traded on exchanges in the last day.
-Over the last week, MaidSafeCoin has traded down 27.3% against the dollar.
-One MaidSafeCoin coin can now be purchased for approximately $0.29 or 0.00001236 BTC on major exchanges.
+MaidSafeCoin (MAID) traded 0.2% higher against the US dollar during the 24-hour period ending at 15:00 PM Eastern on August 4th.
+MaidSafeCoin has a total market cap of $132.42 million and approximately $7,833.00 worth of MaidSafeCoin was traded on exchanges in the last 24 hours.
+Over the last seven days, MaidSafeCoin has traded 14.9% lower against the US dollar.
+One MaidSafeCoin coin can currently be bought for $0.29 or 0.00001297 BTC on popular cryptocurrency exchanges.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.